digitoby/data-science-projects/README.md

-# data-science-projects
+# python-projects
-Repository for all of my data science/machine learning projects!
+Repository for all of my data science / machine learning / data analytics python projects!

 These projects are inspired by my data science course.
 Using the provided datasets from the course, I turned them into my own explorations and projects to see what I could do.
 - [Project 1: Linear Regression](Linear_Regression)